Last modified on May 30, 2026

 Highlights for Visitors

-• Large dioramas and interactive terrain models
+• Large 3d map models and interactive landscapes.

-• Explore our Activity Hub equipped with fossils and information, microscopes and magnifying glasses.
+• Explore our activity hub, equipped with fossils and information, microscopes and magnifying glasses.

 • Bus and rail link timetables available.